freenas/freenas-docs/userguide/intro.rst

   :ref:`Jails` using the new UI to ensure that they are running the latest supported application versions.

+* :ref:`Plugins` have switched to FreeBSD 11.2-RELEASE and all Plugins have been rebuilt for this version.

 * :ref:`VMs` are more crash-resistant.
 When a guest is started, the amount of available memory is checked and an initialization error will occur if there is insufficient system resources.
 When a guest is